delphix/dcs-for-azure-templates/dcsazure_AzureSQL_to_AzureSQL_mask_pl/README.md

 exists, but no algorithms have been defined (default `false`)
 * `P_FAIL_ON_NONCONFORMANT_DATA` - Bool - This will fail the pipeline if non-conformant data is encountered (default `true`)
-* `P_SOURCE_CATALOG` - String - This is the source catalog in AzureSQL that contains the unmasked data
+* `P_SOURCE_DATABASE` - String - This is the source database in AzureSQL that contains the unmasked data
-* `P_SINK_CATALOG` - String - This is the sink catalog in AzureSQL that will serve as a destination for masked data
+* `P_SINK_DATABASE` - String - This is the sink database in AzureSQL that will serve as a destination for masked data
-* `P_SOURCE_SCHEMA` - String - This is the source schema in AzureSQL (that lives under the specified source catalog) and that contains the unmasked data
+* `P_SOURCE_SCHEMA` - String - This is the schema within the above source database that we will mask
-* `P_SINK_SCHEMA` - String - This is the sink schema in AzureSQL (that lives under the specified sink catalog) and that will serve as a destination for masked data
+* `P_SINK_SCHEMA` - String - This is the schema within the above sink database where we will place masked data